perturber/shubham/about.md

 <div class="bubble" markdown="1">

-## About Me
-Hi!
 My name is Shubham Kejriwal.
-I’m a third-year Ph.D. student in the gravitational waves group led by Prof. Alvin Chua in the department of Physics at the National University of Singapore.
+I’m a final-year Ph.D. student in the gravitational waves group led by Prof. Alvin Chua in the department of Physics at the National University of Singapore.
 I primarily work on developing the data analysis pipeline for the upcoming LISA mission.
 I am proficient in Bayesian statistics and machine learning, with a working knowledge of general-relativistic waveform modeling.

 </div>